 Human reasoning leaves something else to be desired regarding how society views abortion.
 Although there are countless people, both Christians and non-Christians, who firmly believe abortion is a wicked thing, there are also countless people who see no harm in the taking of a life in this way.
 In their eyes, there isn’t even a life to be taken; there is simply a mass of tissue inside the woman, not a human being.
 Pro-lifers know that a human is formed at the moment of conception – after all, what else could it be?
 The unborn exists, so he is a being.
 His parents are human, so he is human.
 Much of society chooses to overlook these clear examples of life in favor of their own views.

-[* CLR NOTE: As of 2017, 35 states require that women receive counseling before an abortion is performed: 29 of these states detail the information a woman must be given; 6 states have abortion-specific requirements generally following the established principles of informed consent.
-Of those 35 states, 14 require counseling to be provided in person.]
+[* CLR NOTE: As of 2022, 33 states require that women receive counseling before an abortion is performed: 29 of these states detail the information a woman must be given; 4 states have abortion-specific requirements generally following the established principles of informed consent.
+Of these 33 states, 14 require counseling to be provided in person.

 Aborting a child is unfair to a world that needs every individual God intends to be placed here.